• About Connective

 External links go to other websites.
 You can use “nofollow” external links to avoid giving other websites an SEO boost and prevent content spam.

-Using SEO-Friendly URLs
+Using SEO-friendly URLs

 Another important aspect of WordPress SEO is optimizing your URL structure.
 Every URL should contain relevant keywords that clearly describe the content of the page, making it easier for people to read and search engines to understand.